 To help you make the most of state procurement opportunities, take advantage of these resources and tips:

-- Once you are certified by DIA, you will receive a link and password for the 48-hour TSB website.
+- Once you are certified you will receive a link and password for the 48-hour TSB website.
 The site provides advance notice 48 hours before procurement bids are made public.
 For more information about a specific bid, contact the purchasing agent listed.

 - You also have access to the complete list of current bids open to the public.